 Try to get creative by adding things like:

-- jumping – on the spot, forwards, backwards, side to side
+- plyometrics – eg. jump on the spot, forwards, backwards, side to side

 It may seem like fun to get your clients doing all sorts of crazy exercises but it won’t be so fun when half your bootcamp is missing due to injuries.

-For example a Tuck Jump is tough exercise.
-If you lack power in your legs you just end up stomping your feet into the ground each rep. Instead, if you were to plan Tuck Jump Squats (see below) into your routine you could just have the advanced clients do that, the intermediates do regular Squat Jumps and the beginners do squats.
+A Tuck Jump is tough exercise.
+If you lack power in your legs you just end up stomping your feet into the ground each rep. Instead, if you were to plan Tuck Jump Squats (see below) into your routine you could just have your advanced clients do Tuck Jump Squats, your intermediates do regular Jump Squats and the beginners do just plain Squats.

 Here are some ideas to get you started:

-Great for teaching clients what a low squat feels like while also mobilising them.
+Great for teaching clients what a full squat feels like while also mobilising them.

 Side to Side Squats